5 Reasons Running Docker Compose in Production is a Risky Bet for 2026

 Q: Is Docker Compose suitable for production use?

-A: Docker Compose is primarily designed for development and often lacks the scalability and security features necessary for production environments.
-Many companies have reported issues when using it at scale.
+A: Docker Compose is primarily designed for development and often lacks the scalability and security features required for production.
+Relying on it in production can lead to serious vulnerabilities and system outages.

 Leave a Comment